CasparKielwein/Aaargh/Items.md

 * 2H: The weapon can only be used with two hands.
 * Devastating: Critical hits with this weapon deal extra damage.
 A critical hit deals an extra 1[W] damage at levels 1-10, 2[W] at levels 11-20 and 3[W] at levels 21 to 25.
 * Sharp(x): When rolling the weapon’s damage results in a roll lower than the sharp value of the weapon for any die, the damage of that roll is considered the sharp value of the weapon instead.
-* Load: After making an attack with the weapon, the user needs to spend an opportunity action to reload the weapon, before they can attack with it again.
+* Load: After making an attack with the weapon, the user needs to spend an action to reload the weapon, before they can attack with it again.
 * Light: Melee Attacks with this Weapon can be made with *Dexterity* or *Toughness*.

 ### Melee Weapons